jackaduma/ThreatReportExtractor/README.md

 ------

-This code is an implementation for paper: [EXTRACTOR: Extracting Attack Behavior from Threat Reports](https://arxiv.org/abs/2104.08618), a nice work on **Threat Report Extracting** in Cyber Security Domain.
+This code is an implementation for paper: [EXTRACTOR: Extracting Attack Behavior from Threat Reports](https://arxiv.org/abs/2104.08618), a nice work on **Threat Report Extracting** in Cyber Threat Intelligence (CTI) .

 - [x] Environment
   - [x] NLP submodules